This stained glass mirror is

 the level I'm at now than I have ever given it credit.
 It allowed me to

-fine tune the techniques that I now use with every artwork.
-To those of
+fine tune the techniques that I now use with every project.

-you who do this kind of work or who are novices who've progressed to
+To those of you who do this kind of work or who are novices who've

 this stage, I want to encourage you to constantly push yourselves to